Table Tennis England Coaching Conference 2026

 Saturday 21 March 2026 09:00-17:00 | East Midlands Conference Centre Nottingham

 Titled “Developing Coaches.
 Empowering Players.
-Building the Future”, the conference is a day focused on elevating coaching impact – on the table, in the training hall, and within the wider table tennis community.
+Building the Future”, the conference focused on elevating coaching impact - on the table, in the training hall, and within the wider table tennis community.

-A full day of keynote speeches, workshops and opportunities to network, the conference will run from 9am-5pm on Saturday 21 March 2026.
+A full day of keynote speeches, workshops and opportunities to network, the conference ran from 9am-5pm on Saturday 21 March 2026.

-The conference will coincide with the Mark Bates Ltd Senior National Championships and take place at East Midlands Conference Centre, Nottingham, with conference attendees receiving tickets to the Friday and Saturday of the Championships.
+The conference coincided with the Mark Bates Ltd Senior National Championships and took place at East Midlands Conference Centre, Nottingham, with conference attendees receiving tickets to the Friday and Saturday of the Championships.

 What will the conference include?

-The conference will open with keynote speech “An overview of modern table tennis coaching: aligning coaching practice with player development” ahead of a series of workshops and discussion sessions either side of a networking lunch.
+The conference opened with keynote speech “An overview of modern table tennis coaching: aligning coaching practice with player development” ahead of a series of workshops and discussion sessions either side of a networking lunch.

 - Creating positive learning environments